 What food comes to mind when you think of German cuisine?
 Sausages?
 Kebabs?
 Beer?
 The truth is that, just like most countries, German cuisine varies by region and city.
-Recently, Laura and I did the Secret Food Tour in Berlin and discovered several of the amazing restaurants and dishes served in Germany’s capital.
+Recently, I did the Secret Food Tour in Berlin and discovered several of the amazing restaurants and dishes served in Germany’s capital.

 Please note, this article is not a substitute for taking the Secret Food Tour in Berlin.
 It’s only meant to whet your appetite and make you want to take the tour.
 To help keep the Secret Food Tour secret, I’ll cover the dishes, but not the restaurants.
-You’ll have to take the tour yourself to find the best places in town, which might not be the same ones we went to.
+You’ll have to take the tour yourself to find the best places in town, which might not be the same ones I went to.

 Finding the Best Schnitzel Ever